SuperJakov/Canvas-Flow-Studio/OLD.README.md

-# AI Flow Studio
+# Canvas Flow Studio

-AI Flow Studio is an innovative web application designed to empower users to create, visualize, and run complex Artificial Intelligence workflows through an intuitive drag-and-drop interface.
+Canvas Flow Studio is an innovative web application designed to empower users to create, visualize, and run complex Artificial Intelligence workflows through an intuitive drag-and-drop interface.

 > **Note:** This application is currently operating under a temporary name.
 A formal renaming is planned for the future as the project evolves.

 ## Overview

-AI Flow Studio democratizes access to AI capabilities by providing a dynamic digital canvas where users can visually connect different functional blocks (nodes) to build sophisticated AI-driven processes.
+Canvas Flow Studio democratizes access to AI capabilities by providing a dynamic digital canvas where users can visually connect different functional blocks (nodes) to build sophisticated AI-driven processes.
 Moving beyond traditional coding or complex setups, this application enables users to:

 - Start with basic inputs like text or images
 - Feed them into versatile "Instruction" nodes powered by various AI models
 - Process outputs and chain nodes together to achieve complex results
 - Visualize the entire workflow in a clear, intuitive interface

-Whether you're a creative professional, developer, researcher, or business user, AI Flow Studio enables you to experiment with, prototype, and deploy custom AI solutions without requiring deep technical expertise in specific AI models.
+Whether you're a creative professional, developer, researcher, or business user, Canvas Flow Studio enables you to experiment with, prototype, and deploy custom AI solutions without requiring deep technical expertise in specific AI models.

 ## Features